Home »

 Ofcom Automatic Compensation: No

-The ISP is able to deliver a very high level of service quality and we’ve heard nothing but good things about their performance (speeds up to 3Gbps!).
+The ISP is able to deliver a good level of service quality and we’ve heard nothing but good things about their performance (speeds up to 5Gbps!).
 On top of that they’re one of the cheapest ISPs around and installation is usually free, but you do have to tolerate a 24-month term for the best deals.
-So far as we can tell the router they bundle is still a Linksys based Mesh WiFi device that can deliver impressive wireless speeds.
+So far as we can tell the router they bundle is of a good quality (often Linksys models) and can deliver impressive wireless speeds.

 Finally, they have one of the cheapest entry-level fixed broadband packages available, which will give you a decent 35Mbps (symmetric) connection for just £12.50 per month (£16.50 after 12-months).
 This is technically a social tariff, but you don’t have to be on state benefits to take it.